NicodemusGurion/nicodemusgurion.github.io/_posts/2024-01-24-Atheism is incompatible with science.md

 # Conclusion

-Science is based on the above four primary philosophical assumptions, without belief in these assumptions we could not do science.
+Science is based on the above four primary philosophical assumptions.
+Without belief in these assumptions we could not do science.

 Atheism is incompatible with each and everyone one of these 4 primary philosophical beliefs, therefore atheism is incompatible with science.